Bohuslav Ebermann

-Bohuslav Ebermann (born 19 September 1948 in Vochov) is a retired professional ice hockey player who played in the Czechoslovak Extraliga.
+Bohuslav Ebermann (born 19 September 1948) is a Czech retired professional ice hockey player who played in the Czechoslovak Extraliga.
 He played for Škoda Plzeň.
 He was a member of the Czechoslovak 1976 Canada Cup team and was a silver medalist at the 1976 Winter Olympics.
-He also played in the 1980 Winter Olympics, and captained the Czechoslovakian team to fifth place out of twelve.
+He also played in the 1980 Winter Olympics, and captained the Czechoslovak team to fifth place out of twelve.
 He scored three goals and added an assist in the tournament.